TEJSINGH17/ms-aai-510-grp5/README.md

 This project is deployed using containerized and GitOps principles:

+All dependencies are listed in requirements.txt.
+Example flask pandas numpy scikit-learn xgboost joblib gunicorn

 ### 1. **Containerization**
 - All model files (`XGBoost`, `KMeans`, `Scaler`) are saved and bundled in a **Docker container**.
 - A lightweight **Flask API** is created to: